Best Picture Books Celebrating Wordplay

 P is for Pterodactyl: The Worst Alphabet Book Ever by Raj Haldar and Chris Carpenter, illustrated by Maria Beddia

-The subtitle of this book reads, “All the letters that misbehave and make words nearly impossible to pronounce.”
-Get your kids, sit by the fire, and prepare to enjoy a celebration of words with surprising pronunciations that don’t follow the standard phonics rules.
-In this book, “A is for Aisle” and “H is for Heir“.
-So fun, right?
-Below each letter and illustration is a sentence describing each word like, “M is for Mnemonic. // But now Mr. M. can’t remember why.”
-Isn’t this a delight for readers and writers of all ages?
+You will LOVE this book — a top choice on this list!!
+Get your kids, sit by the fire, and prepare to laugh your way through the wackiest alphabet book you’ll ever read.
+Because in this book, “A is for Aisle” and “H is for Heir“.
+Below each letter and illustration is a sentence describing each word such as, “M is for Mnemonic. // But now Mr. M. can’t remember why.”
+Isn’t this a delightful, hilarious treat for word enthusiasts of all ages?

 Betty’s Burgled Bakery An Alliteration Adventure by Travis Nichols

 Top Dog and Other Doggone Delightful Expressions by Carli Davidson

 What happens when you remove the letter A?
 Well, beast becomes best.
 How about the letter D?
 Dice becomes ice.
 Super funny wordplay with an unexpected plot!

 The Boy Who Loved Words by Roni Schotter, illustrated by Giselle Potter

 This beautiful picture book swells, sparkles, and percolates with Selig’s (also called Wordsworth’s) passion for words.
 “You too may find yourself lucky if, one day, while you are thinking or writing or simply speaking, the perfect word just seems to come to you.
 If so, you’ll know that Selig is near.”

 Anagrams are words that when mixed up spell different words or phrases using all the letters.
 The authors make it easy to tell which are anagrams by putting the anagrams in similar fonts and tell the story of a mixed-up word world.
 Don’t you think this would be a fantastic book for an elementary classroom?